-Georgia Advance Directive
+An Overview of the Georgia Advance Directive

-No one wants to consider the potential eventuality of being incapacitated and unable to convey how they wish to proceed, or even if they wish to proceed with their life.
+No one wants to consider the potential eventuality of being incapacitated and unable to convey how they wish to proceed, or even if they wish to proceed with their life and post-death decisions.
 Unfortunately, unexpected things happen to well-meaning people every day.

 The History of the GA Advance Directive

 “Before any action can be taken to withdraw or withhold life-sustaining procedures or to withdraw or withhold nourishment or hydration for a declarant in a state of permanent unconsciousness or is in a terminal condition, that condition must be certified in writing.
-The attending physician and one other physician must personally examine the declarant and certify in writing based upon the declarant’s condition found during the course of their examination and in accordance with current accepted medical standards that the declarant does meet the criteria for terminal condition or state of permanent unconsciousness as defined above.”
+The attending physician and one other physician must personally examine the declarant and certify in writing based upon the declarant’s condition found during the course of their examination and in accordance with current accepted medical standards that the declarant does meet the criteria for a terminal condition or state of permanent unconsciousness as defined above.”

 - Power of attorney allows you to name someone to make your healthcare decisions